 - Your company prohibits sending code to external servers.
 This is standard in finance, defence, healthcare, and any organisation with strict IP or compliance policies.
 Gemma 4 is the only serious option that keeps everything on-premises.

 - You regularly code offline — on flights, in restricted networks, or in areas with patchy internet.
-Gemma 4 works identically with no connection at all.
+Gemma 4 through Continue + Ollama works without a connection.

 - You are a student, freelancer, or early-career developer who would rather not spend $228 a year on a coding assistant.
 Gemma 4 gives you a capable alternative at zero ongoing cost.